Changissnz/my_career/README.md

 on the civil side.
 On the more violent side, there is information warfare, a precursor or complementary set of principles alongside other forms of war.

+Information technology as an industry of workers appears very attractive to demographics that have a higher-than-average literacy.
+But obviously, during some recent periods in stock market history, there have been events that have skewed the demands for labor in this economic sector towards equilibria that are not impartial in selection.
+For example, during this time period in the U.S. (since approximately 2020), many parts of the I.T. industry have reorganized themselves to accomodate for demand related to the conflicts involving Israel and Ukraine.

+The sector of information technology carries with it an air of elitism due to the typically bureaucratic and begrudging path towards netting a job working in it.
+There are certainly some priorities deemed more important than others with regards to security, project planning, monetary compensation, and marketing.
+Stiff competition and other market issues such as supply-chain disruption have given me the backseat when it comes to being a cog in the information technology machine complex.